akopachov/mini-linq-js/README.md

 * lastOrDefault
 * joinWith
 * contains
+* aggregate
+* sum

-Description will be updated more
+Description will be updated.